 (7) If a prosecution for an offence is not commenced in a registry in accordance with subrules (1) to (6), the Court sitting at the place where the prosecution is commenced may, under the CPA section 135, order that prosecution be conducted at a registry where it should have been commenced.

-45. Prosecution notice, manner of lodging (CPA s.
+45. Manner of lodging prosecution notice (CPA s.
 24)

+(1) Unless subrule (2) applies, a prosecution notice must be lodged by means of the courts electronic system in accordance with rule 13A.

-(1) A prosecution notice must be lodged by handing the original notice to the Court.
+(2) A prosecution notice may be lodged by handing a hard copy of the notice to the Court if —

+(a) the person lodging the notice does not have access to the courts electronic system; or

+(b) the Court agrees to the notice being lodged in that manner.

+(3) If a hard copy of a prosecution notice is handed to the Court, an officer of the Court must —

-(2) Subrule (1) applies even if the information in the prosecution notice is given to the Court by electronic means.
+(a) enter the details of the prosecution notice into the courts electronic system; and

+(b) ensure that the original document is retained on the Court’s records.

+[Rule 45 inserted in Gazette 15 Aug 2014 p.
+2944.]

+45A.
+Substituted prosecution notices

+(1) In this rule —

+substituted prosecution notice means a prosecution notice that is intended to replace a prosecution notice that has been lodged but not finally disposed of.

+(2) If a substituted prosecution notice is lodged but not served on the accused, and the accused fails to appear for the next court appearance scheduled in relation to the original prosecution notice, the charges contained in the substituted prosecution notice must —

+(a) be removed from the list of matters for hearing; or

+(b) held in a temporary list and only formally listed when the accused next appears in relation to the original prosecution notice.

+[Rule 45A inserted in Gazette 15 Aug 2014 p.
+2945.]

+45B.
+Form of remand warrant for accused

+A remand warrant for an accused must be in the form of the Criminal Procedure Regulations 2005 Schedule 1 Form 2.

+[Rule 45B inserted in Gazette 15 Aug 2014 p.
+2945.]

 46. Summons etc., amendment of (CPA s.
 34)

 A prescribed court officer must not, under the CPA section 34, amend the court date in a summons or a court hearing notice after the summons has been lodged with the Court.